 Ever wonder what to do with old hard drives?
 Then this is the tutorial for you!
 I got the idea for this computer hard drive clock from my niece.
 She used to make and sell these clocks for spare pocket change.
 Since her father (my brother) owns a computer repair shop, there are always dead hard drives around ripe for the picking.

 My wife’s first computer was a PC with a whopping 40 MB hard drive (I’m a Mac guy myself).
-I have to chuckle at that now because these days storage devices can hold many thousands of times more memory – and we can easily fill a 3GB hard drive in just over a year with all our blog photos!
-If you’ve ever scratched your head and wondered what you can do with old computer parts, this is the tutorial for you!
-We took her old computer apart and upcycled the hard drive into a one-of-a-kind clock.
+I have to laugh at that now because these days storage devices can hold many thousands of times more memory – and we can easily fill a 3GB hard drive in just over a year with all our blog photos!

 Before you can take apart a hard drive, it’s good to know the name of the parts.
 If you get stuck, refer back to this diagram.
 Not marked below is the motor which is hidden within the spindle hub.